QualiSystems/Huawei-VRP-WDM-Router-Shell-2G/README.md

 Before PyPi Server was introduced as CloudShell’s Python package management mechanism, the `PythonOfflineRepositoryPath` key was used to set the default offline package repository on the Quali Server machine, and could be used on specific Execution Server machines to set a different folder.

 **To set the offline Python repository:**
-1. Download the *cloudshell-networking-huawei-vrp-offline-deps.zip* file, see [Downloading the Shell](#downloading-the-shell).
+1. Download the *cloudshell-huawei-vrp-wdm-offline-deps.zip* file, see [Downloading the Shell](#downloading-the-shell).

 2. Unzip it to a local repository.
 Make sure the execution server has access to this folder.